To add the buildings to your city:

 You have your building models, but SceneCity doesn’t know about them yet.
 You have to tell if a mesh or object group is a building, and what size it is.

 If your building is a mesh, select it, then look for the SceneCity panel, in the mesh settings.
 Check the box “Use this datablock as building”, and set its size (Surface side length).
-You can also choose the method placement.
+You can also choose the placement method.

 If your building is an object group, do the same, except you first select any object part of the group, then look for the SceneCity panel, in the object settings this time.